george-hawkins/blender-donut-notebook/LEVEL-2.md

 If you want to see the pure black rectangle that Andrew sees, just toggle off _Show Overlays_ for this viewport.

 The donut is still purple, i.e. it's warning us that it's still got no texture assigned.
-Replacing the current flat _Base Color_ with the image we've just created actually involves creating a new node.
+Assigning a texture involves adding another node to enable us to replace the current flat _Base Color_ with the image we've just created.

 So, make sure the donut is selected and switch to the _Shading_ workspace.
 In the _Shader Editor_ (where the nodes are), press `shift-A` and, under _Texture_, select _Image Texture_.
 In this new node, click the image dropdown (to the left of _New_), select "Donut_texture" and then link its _Color_ output to the input for _Base Color_: